 Rarely do the sentiments of YouTube commenters so uniformly align.
-Refrained variations of the same consideration that you, indeed, can't drink gasoline, " because you'll die, (of course) " crowd the comments section in harmonic agreement.
+Refrained variations of the same idea ("No, of course you can't drink gasoline") crowd the comments section in harmonic agreement.
+But Shannon did.

 Even with gas prices at the lowest they've been in years, most of us know better than to swap our half and half for some premium gasoline.